pravn27/namasteJS/readerDoc/E9-jsBlockScope&shadow.md

     - We can use group of statement where JS expects single statement
   - **<mark>What is Block Scope</mark>** ?

-    - What are variables, functions access inside the block { }
+    - What are the variables, functions access inside the block { }
     - Check in below code

       - ```javascript